 Contributed by Menorca from Europe Diaries| Follow her on Facebook

 Montreux is the perfect winter destination in Europe for families.
-If you have ever wanted a picture-perfect Christmas destination and activities, then this is your spot.
+If you have ever wanted a picture-perfect Christmas destination and one of the best winter city breaks in Europe, then this is your spot.
 Located on the shores of Lake Geneva, Montreux is a pretty destination home to the UNESCO listed Chillon Castle.
 It’s also just a short train ride from the snow at Rochers-de-Naye.

 In December, it truly comes alive thanks to Montreux Noel, it’s a one-month Christmas celebration.
 The festival takes place in Montreux and its surroundings.
 You can easily spend a couple of days visiting all the attractions and soaking up the Christmas cheer.

 One of our favorite parts was visiting Santa Claus’ House at the top of Rochers-de-Naye.
 Here you can play in the snow and meet the big red man himself.
 There is also face painting and some other activities.
 The train ride itself is also spectacular.
 Back in town, the Christmas market is a must-visit, especially in the evening.
 With Christmas music playing, tons of stalls, hot drinks, and even Santa Claus regularly flying over Lake Geneva, it really is the perfect way to enjoy Switzerland at this time of year.